biga-ahk/biga.ahk/src/string/padStart.md

-Pads string on the left side if it's shorter than length.
+Pads `string` on the left side if it's shorter than `length`.
 Padding characters are truncated if they exceed length.

 ## Arguments
 [string:=""] (string): The string to pad.